Mountain biking is downright fun. It’s also a great way to bond with your family and friends while staying fit and healthy.

 Giro is one of the top brands when it comes to mountain biking helmets.
 One of their helmets that proves that is the Giro Fixture Recreational.
 It features a stylish design that adapts to your mountain biking wear.

-It also has a breezy ventilation design with 18 vents that lets air in through it.
+This well-ventilated helmet has a breezy ventilation design with 18 vents that lets air in through it.
 This goes well with its compact design that is made to protect your head when you go over the bars of your bike.

 The other standout features of this helmet are its in-mold construction and Roc Loc Sport fit system.